flutterwtf/mcp_flutter/docs/handler_generation_guide.md

 1. **Configuration Files**:

-   - `server_tools_flutter.yaml`: Defines the tool interfaces available to users
+   - `server_tools_flutter.yaml`: Defines the tool interfaces available to users for Flutter RPC methods.
+These methods will be generated.
+   - `server_tools_custom.yaml`: Defines the tool interfaces available to users for custom RPC methods
    - `server_tools_handler.yaml`: Maps tools to RPC method implementations

 2. **Generation Scripts**: